-- A head tilt,
+- A head tilt

-- Circling in one direction,
+- Circling in one direction

-- Sudden vomiting.
+- Sudden vomiting

 But with that being said, when the symptoms seemingly appear out of nowhere in an older dog, I always recommend a “wait-and-see approach,” treating symptomatically and supportively, as there is a good chance of improvement.

 For a dog showing the above signs, I first discuss the possible causes.
 Next, I recommend blood work and a blood pressure check to make sure there is no “obvious” disease.
 I discuss the availability of an MRI to evaluate the inner ear and brain.
 Although an MRI allows for the best evaluation of disease, it is often not pursued due to cost (about $1,500 here in the Bay Area).

 I examine both ear canals, and if an infection is suspected, I discuss antibiotic therapy, as inner ear disease is one of the possible causes of vestibular signs.
-The inner ear (pictured below) is something you cannot see during an exam because the eardrum obscures the view to the inner ear.
+The inner ear is something you cannot see during an exam because the eardrum obscures the view to the inner ear.
 The eardrum is like a closed door that sits in front of the middle and inner ear.
 However, if there is a nasty looking outer ear and an inflamed eardrum, there is a chance that inner ear disease could be present as well.

+If clinical signs are mild, pets can often be managed at home with over-the-counter meclizine (for the feelings of “motion sickness” they experience).
 If the dog’s clinical signs are so severe that they cannot walk, I then recommend supportive care with IV fluids and injectable anti-nausea medications.
 Urinary catheters are sometimes placed for hygienic reasons.
-If clinical signs are mild, pets can often be managed at home with over-the-counter meclizine (for the feelings of “motion sickness” they experience).
 We also provide instructions for general nursing care as well as how to protect from falls.

-It should also be noted that this is not a painful condition, and my recommendations stem from the fact that euthanasia is a permanent decision, so why not wait and see, giving time a chance?
+It should also be noted that idiopathic vestibular disease in dogs is not a painful condition, and my recommendations stem from the fact that euthanasia is a permanent decision, so why not wait and see, giving time a chance?
 There is a high likelihood that improvement will be seen and the difficult decision of euthanasia can always be made at a later date if there is no improvement or if there is a change in your pet’s quality of life.
 I feel there is reason to hold out hope and be cautiously optimistic, as idiopathic vestibular disease is the most common form of vestibular disease in dogs.
 It is the direction I would take if it were my own boy experiencing this.

 Please note: There are times, however, when a physical exam points undeniably to a brain tumor, but these neurological exam findings are beyond the scope of discussion, so feel free to ask me any questions.